 - Poor Stakeholder Management

 Nothing cripples a project more than loopholes in communicating with each other.
-In fact, more than 57 percent projects face the heat of poor communication.
+Along with improper communication, conflict resolution is one of the top reasons why projects fail.

-Most project managers use email to communicate and any ambiguity in their message or tone can result in confusion.
-If someone is unable to understand the message or deciphers it incorrectly; it’s a recipe for project failure.
+Most project managers still use emails to communicate with their team members and if any member feels that there is any ambiguity in the mail or tone, it can lead to a conflict.
+If someone is unable to understand the email; it’s a recipe for project failure.

 3. Inexperienced Project Managers